TimShinners/PFNs4MVBO/README.md

 ### Background

 PFNs are a type of transformer that have been trained to do Bayesian inference.
 As input, they take a training data set with a variable number of features and observations, and a test data set containing only inputs.
-They output predictive distributions over the possible target values.
+In one forward pass, they output predictive distributions over possible target values.
 PFNs are trained using synthetic datasets that are sampled from a Prior-Data Generating Model (PDGM), with the choice of PDGM being extremely flexible.

 In [PFNs4BO](https://github.com/automl/PFNs4BO), PFNs demonstrated strong performance as surrogate models for Bayesian optimization.

-In our (work)[https://github.com/TimShinners/PFNs4MVBO/blob/main/PFNsCanDoMVBO.pdf], PFNs were trained using a set of Gaussian processes that incorporated different categorical kernels (BODi, Cosmopolitan, CoCaBO).
+In our [work](https://github.com/TimShinners/PFNs4MVBO/blob/main/PFNsCanDoMVBO.pdf), PFNs were trained using a set of Gaussian processes that incorporated different categorical kernels ([BODi](https://arxiv.org/abs/2303.01774), [Casmopolitan](https://arxiv.org/abs/2102.07188), [CoCaBO](https://arxiv.org/abs/1906.08878)).
 These PFNs performed similarly to their respective Gaussian processes, at a fraction of the computational expense.

 ### Use our models

-Below is a quick implementation of a Bayesian optimization loop, using a mixed-variable PFN as the surrogate model.
+Below is a quick implementation of a Bayesian optimization loop, using the [MCBO](https://arxiv.org/abs/2306.09803) framework, with a mixed-variable PFN as the surrogate model.

 ```python